talh-a13/Flutter-Currency_Convertor/README.md

 ## How to Contribute

-We welcome contributions from the community to enhance the features and functionality of this animation project.
+contributions are welcome from the community to enhance the features and functionality of this project.
 If you're interested in contributing, follow these steps:

 1. Fork the repository to your GitHub account.
 2. Make your desired changes and improvements to the project.